 Artistic excellence in a world-class venue

-The Kansas City Symphony is a cultural cornerstone in the region, contributing to Kansas City’s prominence as a culturally rich community.
+The Kansas City Symphony is a cultural cornerstone in the region, contributing to Kansas City’s prominence as a vibrant community.

-- Low ticket prices and free offerings, supported by contributions from our generous donors, keep the Symphony’s transcendent concert experiences accessible to all.
+- Low ticket prices and numerous free programs, supported by contributions from our generous donors, keep the Symphony’s transcendent concert experiences accessible to all.

-The Kansas City Symphony’s vision is to transform hearts, minds and communities through the power of symphonic music.
+The Kansas City Symphony transforms hearts, minds and communities through the power of symphonic music.

-- The Symphony collaborates with many of Kansas City’s other cultural organizations, including the Lyric Opera of Kansas City, the Kansas City Ballet, the Nelson-Atkins Museum of Art, KCPT, UMKC Conservatory of Music and Dance, the Youth Symphony of Kansas City, and many others.
+- The Symphony collaborates with many of Kansas City’s cultural institutions, including the Lyric Opera of Kansas City, Kansas City Ballet, Nelson-Atkins Museum of Art, KCPT, UMKC Conservatory of Music and Dance, Youth Symphony of Kansas City, and many others.

 The Kansas City Symphony is an extraordinary community asset, supporting Kansas City’s diverse economy and growing reputation as a center of music and the arts.

 - The Symphony has a $19.5 million annual impact on the local economy, as it supports the equivalent of 443 fulltime jobs and generates $1.7 million in state and local revenues.

-- The Symphony is the largest resident arts organization of the Kauffman Center for the Performing Arts, offering 100 classical, pops, family, holiday, organ, film and other exciting concerts each season, bringing new audiences to Helzberg Hall, one of the great concert halls of the world.
+- The Symphony is the largest resident arts organization of the Kauffman Center for the Performing Arts, offering more than 100 classical, pops, family, holiday, film and other exciting concerts each season, bringing new audiences to Helzberg Hall, one of the great concert halls of the world.

 - The internationally recognized success of the Symphony – including its performance of the national anthem at Game 6 of the 2014 World Series – contributes to Kansas City’s growing cultural tourism and distinct identity as “America’s Cultural Crossroads.”